viviandotdev/ObsidianVault/20 Sources/Videos/Ditch Your To-Do List and Do This Instead.md

 type:: #source/video
 tags:: [[productivity]]

-## Ditch Your To-Do List and Do This Instead

 "The calendar is the to-do list."

 That's a very interesting point.
 It makes me think of how, when I was in college, I never felt particularly stressed about getting all of my work done, even though I didn't have an elaborate time-management system in place.
 However, once I entered the workforce, I began to feel much more stressed about getting all of my work done, even though it's not a particularly large amount of work.
 I always chalked this difference up to the fact that the stakes are higher in the workplace than they are in the classroom.
 If I forget to do an assignment, I get an average grade.
 If I forget to do my work, I get fired.